 They cultivate an international perspective, rooted in their service to and appreciation of their multiethnic regional society, which prepares citizens for engagement in a global society.
 Students are encouraged to participate in activities that develop their intellectual curiosity and mold them into responsible stewards of the world.
-UNC Pembroke faculty and staff are dedicated to active student learning, engaged scholarship, high academic standards, creative activity, and public service.
+UNC Pembroke faculty and staff are dedicated to active student learning, engaged scholarship, high academic standards, creative activity and public service.
 They celebrate their heritage as they enhance the intellectual, cultural, economic and social life of the region.

-Academics

-The university's 41 undergraduate and 17 graduate programs are offered by the College of Arts and Sciences, College of Health Sciences, School of Business, School of Education, and The Graduate School.
+Academics The university's more than 150 pathways to undergraduate and graduate degrees are offered by the College of Arts and Sciences, College of Health Sciences, McKenzie-Elliott School of Nursing, Thomas School of Business, School of Education and The Graduate School.

-Small classes and a 18:1 student-faculty ratio result in a personalized education experience.
 A focus on academic support has led to an increase in student success as measured by several consecutive years of increasing freshman retention.
-In keeping with its founding heritage, the university embodies a sense of spirit and opportunity.
-For this reason, UNC Pembroke continues to attract and nurture first-generation and non-traditional college students.
+Freshman retention remained in the record high range in 2021 at 73%.